Drones Help Feed the World

 Flying into the Cloud

-Drone data often lives in the cloud, and in concert with specialized software can provide many insights to agricultural operations.
+Drone data often lives in the cloud, and in concert with specialized software, it can provide many insights to agricultural operations.
 One example is PrecisionHawk’s crop counting tool, which uses machine learning to determine the number of plants or trees in a given field.

 Using the cloud, farmers can employ data analysis, artificial intelligence and machine learning algorithms to get meaningful insights around the health of their soil, crops, and herd.
 At predefined times, drones can also automatically go out, do whatever data collection it’s programmed to do, come back to a central base station, offload the data to the cloud and an action can be automatically triggered, like turning on an irrigation system.